 Whilst seemingly an act of generosity – gifting free food at moments when further doom and gloom is reported – the Vending Machine also hints towards a time in the future when our access to food may literally be determined by wider political or environmental events.
 We may not be able to access what we want, when we want, at the touch of a button.
 This dystopian vision is toyed with in an accompanying piece in collaboration with i-DAT .
 For the first two weeks of the exhibition at the Viewpoint Gallery, the ‘GreenScreen’ on the front of the Portland Square Building at the University of Plymouth will be used to make public-service-style announcements at the exact moments when the Vending Machine releases food.
 The words ‘FREE FOOD’ will appear, emblazoned in metre-high letters on the side of the building encouraging passersby to run to the gallery and claim their supplies.

-The Vending Machine project is one of the outcomes of Ellie’s period of residency at Plymouth College of Art in 2009 and is on show at the college’s Viewpoint Gallery as part of her solo exhibition from 23rd April – 30th May 2009.
+The Vending Machine project was one of the outcomes of Harrison’s period of residency at Plymouth College of Art in 2009 and was installed at the college’s Viewpoint Gallery as part of her solo exhibition from 23 April – 30 May 2009.
 It was programmed by Ben Dembroski in PureData and Python and uses project2891 to communicate with i-DAT in order to activate the messages on the GreenScreen.
 Production assistance by Jason Mills.